top of page

 Question: Can I bring a questionably functional motorcycle?
 What steps should I take to ensure my motorcycle functions as it should?

 Answer: Your motorcycle should be in EXCELLENT functional condition and running perfectly at least ONE WEEK before the rally.
 Handle any repairs, mods, or adjustments at least one week before the rally to make sure it will perform how you want it to.
 Be sure to start your bike, test idle, throttle, brakes, and all critical functions before bringing it to the rally.
 Check bolts and use threadlocker.
 Since even slight adjustments can cripple a motorcycle, modding/wrenching just days before or during the rally is discouraged.
-Since bike issues are often the cause of canceled bookings (and therefore REALLY harm our business) we ask that you ensure that your motorcycle is in excellent working condition from the day you book until the day you leave the badlands.
+Since bike issues are often the cause of canceled bookings (and therefore REALLY harm our business) we ask that you ensure that your motorcycle is in excellent working condition from the day you book until the day you depart from the rally.

 Question: What kind of range will my motorcycle need?